Is Jealousy Healthy In a Relationship?

 But jealousy also has the power to damage relationships, depending on how you handle it.
 Managing a white-hot feeling like jealousy and communicating about it in a vulnerable, emotionally-safe way takes a lot of self-awareness and self-control.
 Then, jealousy becomes something that helps you preserve and strengthen your relationship, and create an even deeper bond between yourself and your partner.

 This article will discuss how you can do that.
-You’ll learn all about why we feel jealous, when jealousy in a relationship is healthy and when it’s a problem, and how you can use feelings of jealousy to tune into what’s happening, start important conversations, and take positive action that helps your relationship grow.
+You’ll learn all about why we feel jealous, when is jealousy healthy in a relationship and when it’s a problem, and how you can use feelings of jealousy to tune into what’s happening, start important conversations, and take positive action that helps your relationship grow.
 I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
 You can listen on this page, Apple podcasts, Spotify, or wherever you get your podcasts.

 Is Jealousy Healthy in a Relationship?